 Bas-Relief White Wedding Cake

-Bas-relief is a kind of sculpture that has less depth to the faces and figures then they actually have giving the faces and sculptures a more 3D effect.
+Bas-relief is a kind of sculpture that has less depth to the faces and figures than they actually have to give the faces and sculptures a more 3D effect.

 The cake flavors are my